- Two methods for automatically transferring data from one Excel worksheet to another

 So, if you didn’t know before how useful it is to link and transfer data from one Excel worksheet to another automatically, you do now.
 With the Copy and Paste Link and worksheet reference method, you can transfer data effectively in a matter of minutes.
 What’s more, you’ll never have to worry about these spreadsheets again - any update in one will be automatically transferred to the other immediately.
 You can also move data from one Excel sheet to another based on criteria by filtering your data to transfer only what you want.
 This is great for transferring data for important reports, saving you lots of time from unnecessary copy and pasting, and report editing.

-If you work with multiple worksheets in Excel and found this article helpful, you should also check out these related posts: How to do VLOOKUP in excel with two spreadsheets, and How to use IMPORTRANGE in Google Sheets.
+Using Sheetgo, you can automatically connect not only your worksheets, but also your workbooks, without having to worry about broken formulas or copying and pasting data.
+If you work with multiple worksheets in Excel and found this article helpful, you should also check out these related posts: How to do VLOOKUP in Excel with two spreadsheets and How to use IMPORTRANGE in Google Sheets.